|M. F. K. Fisher|

 2017 Awards Online Registration

 For each of the three categories below, three cash prizes and certificates will be awarded: $500 to the category winner, $100 for second prize, and $50 for third prize, making a total of nine cash prizes.
 An additional $500 (USD) will be awarded to the grand-prize winner judged to be the best of the three category winners (totaling $1000).
-The grand-prize winner will also receive round trip (coach class) airfare to the conference city to receive her honor in person (mandatory) at the gala awards banquet.
+The grand-prize winner will also receive round trip (coach class) airfare to the conference city to receive her honor in person (mandatory) at the awards presentation during the opening general session.

 In 2006, the M.F.K.
 Fisher Awards program was completely redesigned.
 The award now recognizes excellence in culinary writing.
 Women in the United States, Canada, and the British Isles are eligible to be nominated for the award.
 For information on the awards program, click on the links below.